 - Arthroscopy is the examination of the inside of a joint using a small camera (endoscope).
 Arthroplasty is the repair of a joint in which the joint surfaces are replaced with artificial materials, usually metal or plastic.

-- Osteotomy is incision or cutting of bone.
+- Osteotomy is an incision or cutting of bone.

-- Chondroplasty is surgical repair of the cartilage.
+- Chondroplasty is the surgical repair of the cartilage.

 What Is the Prognosis for Rheumatoid and Osteoarthritis?